genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 When using a NOSQL database like Foundation DB or Aerospike, auto-incremented values are assigned in blocks of 100 in order to improve performance.
 This command will set the value in the database, which corresponds to the first value in the next range to be allocated.

-When using Oracle, direct setting of a sequence value is not supported.
+When using Oracle, you can **not** set a sequence value directly.
 This command will increment the sequence value by the difference between the current counter value and the desired value.
 This can have unexpected effects on sequence values already assigned in the cache, as the increment is also applied to these values.

 For predictable results, this command is best used when the system is down for maintenance.
 :::